larpchronicles/rules/previous-versions/chronicles-rulebook_3.0.4.md

 #### Rank X

-##### Mage’s Folly
+##### Mage's Folly
    >An item of fearsome power and renown, it earned its name for the often fatal after effects of those with the hubris to use this item without proper respect for the consequences.
-At will, the wearer of Mage’s Folly may Voice Radius deliver any spell they are capable of casting.
+At will, the wearer of Mage's Folly may Voice Radius deliver any spell they are capable of casting.
 However, upon doing so they are struck by a Non-Resistable, Incurable Silence effect, which is only removed after the wearer benefits from a full 2 Hour Rest.
 This item may not be used to deliver any Self only spells, any spells that only affect items (ex: Focused Destruction), or Circle of Power.<br/>
    >50 Rune Carving Materials, 30 Smithing Materials, 20 Tinkering Materials, 10 Spirit Gems.

 # 13 - Ritual Magic